andrewgrow/JobSearchAssistant/README.md

 To find jobs, you need to configure your location, search key, and the number of vacancies (limit) you want to retrieve (maximum 1000 (-1)), as well as set GPT commands.

 1. Find the location: Open the LinkedIn search page and perform a search, e.g., `React` `Poland`.

    ![](./images/jobs_search_1.png)

 2. Set the location you found: Extract the `geoId` number from the URL and set it in `LinkedIn_ConcurrentScraper.py` in the `location_geo_id` field.

+	**Note:** Some vacancies have the location `European Union`, which might cover your location.
+By default, the scraper will ignore these vacancies, but you can always redefine the flag `is_EU_vacancies_ignored = True` to `False`, and these vacancies will be included in the result file.

 3. Set your search key, e.g., `React`, in `LinkedIn_ConcurrentScraper.py` in the `keywords` field.
 4. Set your vacancies limit for searching, e.g., 5 (maximum 1000 (-1)).

    ![](./images/jobs_search_2.png)

 5. Configure GPT commands in the file `OpenAI_JobScreener.py`:

    5.1.
 System Role command context: Define the context that the system should know before your request.
 For example: `"Your role is a vacancy analyzer.
 Respond with 'yes' if the job is fully suitable for a React Developer; otherwise, respond with 'no'."`